the2nake/vrc-over-under/styleGuide.md

 ## Naming

-- Classes will begin with an uppercase letter
+- Classes and structs will begin with an uppercase letter
 - All words in a class will be capitalised
 - Methods, functions, and arguments should use snake_case
 - Macros should use SCREAMING_SNAKE_CASE